Detained Without Cause: Habeas Corpus Challenges in Immigration

 4. The Importance of Timely Habeas Corpus

 Acting swiftly in the face of unlawful detention is crucial for several reasons.
 Why is this urgency necessary?
 The longer an individual remains in detention without legal justification, the more complicated their case can become.
 Delays can lead to the erosion of evidence, witness availability, and the overall strength of the legal argument.
+For instance, critical witnesses may become unavailable or their memories may fade, making it difficult to establish a robust defense.
 Furthermore, prolonged detention often results in harsher outcomes, including increased penalties or diminished chances of a favorable resolution.
+In some cases, individuals may even face additional charges or complications that could have been avoided with timely intervention.

 5. Challenges to Habeas Corpus in Immigration Cases